 Like West Virginia’s Bluefield State College (#43 above), WVSU is a rare example of an HBCU that is predominantly white – more than 40% of the student body.
 Due to demographic shifts and the slow decline of the coal industry, West Virginia State has transitioned to a primarily adult, commuter college.
 With a student body just shy of 4000, WVSU provides access to faculty and research more closely than other land-grant universities are able to do.
 A growing slate of online degree programs, including criminal justice, accounting, and educational leadership, helps WVSU increase outreach to the Appalachians, and a reputation as a best value helps ensure that students will make the most of their college investment.

 Alabama State University

 Founded as the Lincoln Normal School in Marion, AL, Alabama State University began in 1867 to provide teacher training to Alabama’s emancipated slaves, with just $500 donated by nine former slaves – the immortal Marion 9.
 When the legislature voted to open a public teachers college, the Lincoln Normal School was chosen as the site, making ASU Alabama’s first public HBCU.
 Moving to Alabama’s capital, Montgomery, ASU grew into a full 4-year university, dedicated to academic and professional excellence and to providing entry for African-Americans into Alabama’s political and professional heart.
 Today, Alabama State is ranked a top 40 HBCU by U.S. News & World Report.

-With a century and a half of history and culture, ASU is one of Alabama’s foremost institutions, from supplying leaders and workers to Montgomery’s Civil Rights Movement, to educating political, business, and culture leaders today.
+With a century and a half of history and culture, ASU is one of Alabama’s foremost institutions, from supplying leaders and workers to Montgomery’s Civil Rights Movement, to educate political, business, and culture leaders today.
 Alabama State offers nearly 50-degree programs, including one of Alabama’s most influential and trusted teacher education programs.
 ASU has also made strides in other areas crucial to urban life in a state capital, including health sciences, business, and STEM.
-ASU also offers a dual degree engineering program with partner, the University of Alabama.
+ASU also offers a dual degree engineering program with a partner, the University of Alabama.
 With top-notch professional education and affordable tuition, Alabama State University shows the kind of value a public HBCU can provide.